Skip to content

 Harassment is unwanted conduct relating to a protected characteristic (such as age, disability, race, sex, or sexual orientation) which violates an individual’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
 It may also relate to other personal characteristics like trans identities, weight, or social status.

-Examples of Sexual Harassment include:
+Examples of Harassment and Sexual Harassment include:

 • Offensive jokes, banter and comments